 It leaves grieving many families with a substantial tax liability at a difficult time.
-During 2019-20 alone, HMRC received £5.2 billion of inheritance tax in the UK.
+HMRC collects billions of pounds in inheritance tax in the UK each year.
 Tens of thousands of UK families have to pay inheritance tax each year when their loved ones pass away.

 On a positive note, there are some several mechanisms for reducing this inheritance tax burden on your family.
 Our calculator below can help you get an estimate of what potential inheritance tax liability could be on your heirs.

 Enter in your assets and liabilities if any, and the calculator will show the worth of your estate with an estimate of how much inheritance tax it may be subject to.

 The inheritance tax calculator has the latest inheritance tax allowances for the current tax year, which includes a residence nil-rate band (RNRB) is to relieve the burden by making it easier for individuals to pass on the family home without incurring inheritance tax.

 Inheritance Tax Calculator

 Value of your savings (balance of bank accounts, etc)